MVIG-SJTU/AlphaTracker/Manual/Installation.md

     <img src="media/main_ui/install2.png", width="500" alt><br>
     AlphaTracker GUI and installation page
 </div>
+DOwnload our GUI app at [here](https://github.com/MVIG-SJTU/AlphaTracker/releases/download/v1.0.0/main_ui).
 Please visit our video tutorial for installation at YouTube or BiliBili.

 ### Or by command line
 In your command window, locate the terminal prompt.
 Open this application.
 Then, find the folder that contains the `AlphaTracker` repository that you just downloaded.
 Then inside the terminal window, change the directory as follows: `cd /path/to/AlphaTracker`.